Black, large sinamay teardrop hat, with grey-tone sinamay lilies and black goose biot feathers.

 I have mounted the hat on a black ribbon covered headband, which will hold the piece firmly in place.

 Where to Wear this Hat

-As I mentioned, this hat is perfect for making a statement at any race day.
+This large hat, with its sinamay lilies and goose feathers, is perfect for making a statement at any race day.
 However, it’s almost certainly too big to recommend for a wedding…you wouldn’t want to upstage the bride now!